Moisés Gaúcho

-Moisés Wolschik (born 24 September 1994), known simply as Moisés or Moisés Gaúcho is a Brazilian footballer who plays as a defensive midfielder for Paraná Clube.
+Moisés Wolschik (born 24 September 1994), known as Moisés Gaúcho is a Brazilian professional footballer who plays as a defensive midfielder for Super League club Bhayangkara Presisi.

 Career

 Lajeadense

 Moisés Gaúcho began his career at Clube Esportivo Lajeadense in Rio Grande do Sul.
-On 9 February 2013, he had his first senior call up, remaining an unused substitute in a 1–1 draw at Sport Club ULBRA in the year's Campeonato Gaúcho.
+On 9 February 2013, he had his first senior call up, remaining an unused substitute in a 1–1 draw at Sport Club ULBRA in that year's Campeonato Gaúcho.
 Eight days later he made his debut, playing the full 90 minutes of a 3–0 home win over Futebol Clube Santa Cruz as Lajeadense won their group; he totalled four appearances over the season as they finished as runners-up.
 In the ensuing national season, he totalled seven Campeonato Brasileiro Série D appearances, starting with a 4–4 draw against J. Malucelli Futebol on 1 June.

 Grêmio

 On 19 September 2013, Moisés Gaúcho signed for powerhouse Grêmio Foot-Ball Porto Alegrense.
 He made his debut for them on the following 19 January, playing the full 90 minutes of a 1–0 loss at Esporte Clube São José in the first game of the edition of the state championship; Moisés Gaucho made two other starts that month, his only appearances of a campaign in which his team were runners-up to arch-rivals Sport Club Internacional.

 Moisés Gaúcho did not play again until the 2015 Campeonato Brasileiro Série A, coming on in added time in place of Douglas in a 3–1 win over Santos FC at the Estádio Urbano Caldeira; he totalled eight appearances, three of which starts.